coq/platform-docs/CONTRIBUTING.md

 to identify the problem and manage to go around it on their own.

-This issue is particularly relevant in our case, as the documentation is aimed at the general public and is indexed on the Coq platform versions, that do not change everyday.
+This issue is particularly relevant in our case, as the documentation is aimed at the general public, and is indexed on the versions of Coq platform that do not change everyday.

-> [!IMPORTANT]
+> [!NOTE]
 > Consequently, it is really important to mention in tutorials issues that
 > often come up with a feature, and to provide as reasonable solution as possible.
 > The tutorials can always be modified once the fix are effective, but meanwhile